 |AGENT_RELAY_SERVER_HOST||If you entered true for AGENT_RELAY_CONNECT, enter the IP or host name where the agent relay can contact the server.|

 Note: To change the agent relay settings after the installation, edit the agentrelay.properties file in the <relay_installation>\conf directory.
 You can also manage some agent relay settings in the user interface.
-See Manage agent relays.
+For details, see Manage agent relays.

 Options file example